success measured by trousers

 Don't worry, J said, it's age, you inevitably get a bit bigger and, you know... saggier.
 (Was there any need for that?
 Cruel.)

 Happily, I now fit into a lot of those too small clothes, and have sewn new buttons back on some trousers.
-My choice of shirts, T-shirts and jackets has become wider as I have become less so.
+My choice of shirts, T-shirts and jackets has also become wider – as I have become less so.
 (Don't worry, there will not be any photographs as proof.)

 I do have some clothes left that are still too small for me.
 I can still aim to be able to get into a few of the cycling jerseys I used to wear and have kept, misty-eyed at remembering where and when I finally realised that 'overstuffed sausage' was not a good look and I should buy bigger ones now.

 Occasionally I try one on.
-I am normally staggered that I obviously was this size once, as I stand there in front of the mirror wearing a cycling jersey for a hat.
+I am normally staggered that I was obviously this size once, as I stand there in front of the mirror wearing a cycling jersey for a hat.

-Written by a real person, em dashes and all.
+Written by a real person.

 Post Link: https://skryblans.com/success-measured-by-trousers